Career Development & Employability Manager

 - Maintaining the notice boards and ensuring they are up to date.

-- Reviewing, editing and where appropriate writing content and generating new materials including web/media content
+- Writing, reviewing and editing content and generating new materials including web/media content

-- Updating the Careers website and Moodle on an ongoing basis.
+- Updating the Careers website on an ongoing basis

 - Producing POs and liaising with finance